Bergam0t/community_service_timelines/README.md

 ![](man/figures/README-example-powerbi-import-custom-visual.png)

+## Data format

 Example datasets are given in **sample\_datasets/**

 A csv template is given in **template\_dataset/**

+**COMING SOON**: An additional breakdown of all of the features supported and possible columns will be provided

+## Usage in PowerBI

 An example PowerBI file is available in **pbi\_example\_file/**